Chapter Six: Listen With Your Ears, React With Your Face

-"Chapter Six: Listen With Your Ears, React With Your Face" is the sixth episode of the first season of the American black comedy crime drama television series Barry.
+"Chapter Six: Listen With Your Ears, React With Your Face" is the sixth episode of the first season of the American crime tragicomedy television series Barry.
 The episode was written by producer Emily Heller, and directed by Hiro Murai.
 It was first broadcast on HBO in the United States on April 29, 2018.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but joins an acting class taught by Gene Cousineau, where he meets Reed and questions his life path as he deals with associates such as Fuches and NoHo Hank.
 In the episode, Barry must face the consequences of sparing Taylor's life and Fuches' pressure to kill him.
 Meanwhile, the police close in on him, and a henchman seeks revenge.

 According to Nielsen Media Research, the episode was seen by an estimated 0.560 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, directing, performances, tension and cliffhanger.